How Out-of-Distribution Data Hurts Semi-Supervised Learning: Methodology

 \section{Methodology}

-In this section, we first proposed the robust SSL framework in Sec.~\ref{sec.4.1}, and then introduce two efficient hyperparameter optimization algorithms to train the robust SSL approach in Sec.~\ref{sec.4.2}.
-More importantly, we proposed W-BN to improve the robustness of our robust SSL framework against OODs in Sec.~\ref{sec.4.3}.
+In this section, we first proposed the weighted robust SSL (WR-SSL) framework in Sec.~\ref{sec.4.1}, and then introduce the implicit-differentiation (high-order approximation) based optimization algorithms to train the weighted robust SSL approach in Sec.~\ref{sec.4.2}.
+More importantly, we proposed weighted batch normalization to improve the robustness of our WR-SSL framework against OODs in Sec.~\ref{sec:WBN}.